jamiethompson85/jamiethompson85.github.io/draft/draft.md

 # Google Cloud Professional Database Engineer Exam Guide

-This morning, I sat the Google Cloud Professional Database Engineer exam to renew my credential ahead of its January 2026 expiry.
-Deciding to book it during my annual leave allows me to enjoy my time off without the certification hanging over my head, and it avoids the stress of fitting an exam into my schedule during the January return-to-work
+To wrap up the year, I managed to squeeze in a last minute renewal of the Professional Database Engineer certification during my annual leave, just ahead of its January expiry.
+It was a choice between getting it done now or having it loom over my head as I try to juggle new projects in the New Year.

 When I first passed this exam back in December 2023, it was widely considered one of the more approachable professional level certifications, essentially a "Cloud SQL exam."
 Fast forward to now, and I can tell you that is no longer the case.
 The exam has matured into a broad, nuanced assessment that requires a much deeper understanding of Google’s entire database portfolio.